Best Riding Lawn Mowers for Small Yards

 Lawn Tractors

-These mowers are best when you have a lot of grass to cut in a short amount of time.
-They're the fastest option for cutting your grass because they have large cutting widths and high speeds.
+Lawn tractors work best when you have a lot of grass to cut in a short time.
+They're the fastest for cutting because they offer:

-There are a couple of exceptions, such as if you have a huge yard or you need to mow multiple lawns in a short period of time.
-For example, if your parents live down the street and you're going to be cutting their grass as well as yours, you might want to go for the more expensive model to limit the strain on your machine.
-But in most cases, the lawn tractor is an unnecessary expense compared to some of the more affordable options.
+There are a couple of exceptions.
+If you have a huge yard or need to mow multiple lawns quickly, a more expensive model might make sense.
+For example, if your parents live down the street and you'll be cutting their grass too, you may want a higher-end tractor.
+This limits the strain on your machine.
+In most cases, though, a lawn tractor is an unnecessary expense compared to more affordable options.

 Rear-Engine Riding Mowers